chrisbroski/supportyourlocal/README.md

 ## API Style

+Endure backup and parse test.
+(In case of catastrophic failure.)

 Admin key in .env (for backups and troubleshooting)

-Is there a way to use a checkbox and sibling selector to manage pop-out mobile menu without JS?

 Auto login after password change or set